oracle-livelabs/oic/oic-gen3/core-competencies/rapid-adapter-builder/get-started-rab/develop-adapter/develop-adapter.md

 2. Click the **definitions** directory listing to expand it.

-3. Rihgt click the adapter definition document (main.add.json) and the click *RAB: Validate*.
+3. Right click the adapter definition document (main.add.json) and then click *RAB: Validate*.

 4. In the output console at the bottom you should see confirmation message, indicates that your adapter definition document is valid and ready to be published.